Kaef/ulisp-esp/README.md

 * 2018-12-03: latest ulisp-2.4 version (ea23ecc3e795f2b0de135c5cc10c3849f755eeb0) -- next commit will include changes made by David in ulisp-2.5-esp version
 * 2018-11-26: merged branch dev-deepsleep to master -- removed dev-deepsleep so every deepsleep-addition is in master branch now
-* usage of the 4 MByte PSRAM on ESP-WROVER-32 modules (other boards with or without PSRAM (only 4MB supported now, but this is easy to extend) should work too)
+* usage of the 4 MByte PSRAM on ESP-WROVER-32 modules (other boards with or without PSRAM (only 4MB supported) should work too)
-* sd-card support: possibility to define sd-card pins (SPI pins used for sd-card)
+* sd-card support: possibility to define sd-card pins (SPI pins used for the sd-card) in uLisp without changing arduino defaults
-* new lisp function: reset-reason
+* new lisp function: (reset-reason)
-* Deepsleep functions (see below)
+* Deepsleep functions (see 'reference-sleep-functions.md')
-* (sleep) uses lightsleep, therefore program will continue after sleep (this is the expected behaviour for sleep;
+* (sleep) uses lightsleep, therefore program will continue after sleep
-  restarting the system (as deepsleep does) is very unusual).
 * added (debug-flags NUM) to enable/disable debug output supported flags:
-    0x0001: DEBUG_SLEEP  -- debug information for sleep, lightsleep and deepsleep functions
+    0x0001: DEBUG\_SLEEP  -- debug information for sleep, lightsleep and deepsleep functions
-    0x0002: DEBUG_SDCARD -- debug information for sdcard (closing before deepsleep) tbd.
+    0x0002: DEBUG\_SDCARD -- debug information for sdcard (closing before deepsleep)